-Today, a sales order management software is embedded with intelligent process automation (IPA) capabilities that will help detect and present buyer patterns from transactional data.
 The solution employs cognitive technologies like AI and machine learning in combination with RPA to provide a deeply intuitive, self-learning bot.
 Set up this automation tool to manage your sales orders and you will notice the solution applies continual learning, a technique where the machine learns from data and applies acquired knowledge to processes, much like an autonomous machine.
 This aspect of IPA with the ability to identify hidden patterns in buyer behaviour is something you would have overlooked with your naked eye.
 This is the edge you’ve been looking for all along in your quest to capitalize on buyer emotions — order management software is the answer.

 “It’s like maintaining an elaborate diary of dos and don’ts to impress the buyer”